JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/README.md

 - Define the state in the lowest common parent

 - EVENT HANDLER
-Plain functions that modified our piece of state in some way
+Plain functions that modified our piece of state in some way.

+- DO NOT DIRECTLY MUTATE/CHANGE/MODIFY arrays or objects, when they are used/managed by the state system.
+- **REMINDER**: React treats numbers, string, booleans, undefined and null DIFFERENTLY than objects and arrays.
+- State Updates - Cheat Sheet (https://state-updates.vercel.app/)

+- Adding elements to the start or end ../../../Downloads/IMG_6687.HEIC

 ### `npm start`

 Runs the app in the development mode.\